wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/get-started-with-powerapps/includes/5-powerapps-create-first.md

 1. Select **Connect**.

 PowerApps generates the app by inspecting your data and matching it with PowerApps capabilities so that you get a working app as a starting point.

+Please note that you have to choose to preview the app before you can get to the PowerApps Studio.

 ## Explore the generated app
 Success!
 Your new three-screen app opens in PowerApps Studio.